Collaborative Pure Exploration in Kernel Bandit: Fixed-Confidence CoPE-KB

-We also provide a fundamental decomposition of sample complexity into two compositions from task similarities and arm features in Corollary~\ref{corollary:ub_fc}(c), which shows that the more tasks are similar, the fewer samples we need for accomplishing all tasks.
-For example, when tasks are the same (fully-collaborative), i.e., $\rank(K_{z})=1$, each agent only spends a $\frac{1}{V}$ fraction of samples used by single-agent algorithms~\cite{high_dimensional_ICML2021,neural_pure_exploration2021}.
-Conversely, when the tasks are totally different, i.e., $\rank(K_{z})=V$, no advantage can be attained by multi-agent deployments, since the information from neighboring agents is useless for solving local tasks.
+\textbf{Remark 2.} Corollaries~\ref{corollary:ub_fc}(a),(b) show that, our sample complexity can be bounded by the maximum information gain, and only depends on the effective dimension of kernel representation.
+Corollary~\ref{corollary:ub_fc}(c) reveals that the more tasks are similar (i.e., the smaller $\rank(K_{\cZ})$ is), the fewer samples agents need.
+For example, when all tasks are the same, i.e., $\rank(K_{\cZ})=1$, each agent only needs a $\frac{1}{V}$ fraction of the samples required by single-agent algorithms~\citep{high_dimensional_ICML2021,neural_pure_exploration2021} (which need $\tilde{O} ( \rank(K_{\cX,\lambda^*}) / \Delta^2_{\min} )$ samples).
+Conversely, when all tasks are totally different, i.e., $\rank(K_{\cZ})=V$, no advantage can be obtained from communication, since the information from other agents is useless for solving local tasks.
+Our experimental results also reflect this relationship between task similarities and speedup, which match our theoretical bounds (see Section~\ref{sec:experiments}).
+We note that these theoretical results hold for both finite and infinite RKHS.